revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-3. What do you mean by keywords?
+3.What do you mean by keywords?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-Keywords are the reserved words that have a special meaning in python.
+> Keywords are the reserved words that have a special meaning in python.
 We cannot use keywords as identifier, function or variable name.
 All the keywords are in lower case except "True" and "False".
 Python 3.7 have 33 keywords in total.

 **For Example**: and, or, if, elif,True, etc.

 </details>

 ---
-4. What are identifiers?
+4.What are identifiers?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 <details><summary> <b>Show Answer</b> </summary>

-- Identifier is the name given to variable, function, class, etc in python.
+> - Identifier is the name given to variable, function, class, etc in python.
 It consists of character, digit and underscore("_", [special character]).
-- Identifier should start with a character or an underscore.
+> - Identifier should start with a character or an underscore.
-- A character can be a lowercase(a-z) or uppercase(A-Z).
+> - A character can be a lowercase(a-z) or uppercase(A-Z).
-- A digit(0-9) can be placed at any position except at the starting.
+> - A digit(0-9) can be placed at any position except at the starting.
-- No special characters(@,!,#,$,%,&) are allowed other than underscore.
+> - No special characters(@,!,#,$,%,&) are allowed other than underscore.

 For Example:  first_name, _rollNo, id_1, etc.
 </details>

 ---
-5. Which of the following statement is false regarding Identifiers?
+5.Which of the following statement is false regarding Identifiers?

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

-a) Variable name can have lower and upper case letters.<br>
+a) Variable name can have lower and upper case letters.

-b) Identifier should start with a character or a number. <br>
+b) Identifier should start with a character or a number.

-c) A digit(0-9) can be placed at any position except at the starting. <br>
+c) A digit(0-9) can be placed at any position except at the starting.

 d) No special characters(@,!,#,$,%,&) are allowed other than underscore.

 <details><summary> <b>Show Answer</b> </summary>

-Option b) Identifier should start with a character or a number.
+> Option b) Identifier should start with a character or a number.

 <details><summary> <b>Explanation</b> </summary>